ReneeRaeSC/Heart-Disease-Prediction-Analysis/README.md

 ## Key Findings

 **1. Chest pain type is the strongest predictor.**
-With a correlation of 0.472, `cp` was the top-ranked feature in both EDA and all three model feature importance rankings — confirming it as the most reliable clinical signal in this dataset.
+With a correlation of 0.472, `cp` was the top-ranked feature in both EDA and all three model feature importance rankings - confirming it as the most reliable clinical signal in this dataset.

 **2. Cholesterol underperformed expectations.**
 Despite being the most widely cited risk factor, cholesterol ranked 8th (correlation: 0.229).
 Exercise-induced angina and max heart rate proved far more discriminating.

 **3. Random Forest vs. Logistic Regression is essentially a tie.**
 Random Forest leads by only 0.0029 in cross-validated AUC.
-Logistic Regression is more stable (±0.0242 vs ±0.0275) and fully explainable — an important consideration in clinical settings where doctors need to understand and trust a prediction.
+Logistic Regression is more stable (±0.0242 vs ±0.0275) and fully explainable which is an important consideration in clinical settings where doctors need to understand and trust a prediction.

 **4. Decision Tree is the weakest model** under both evaluation methods and is not recommended for deployment.